-• See the image of "KMZ file for JPL Wind Direction Map Animation" and "NASA JPL Wind Direction Map Animation."
-Answer the following question on the separated answer sheet (See Figure 2-9).
+- Click the link of "3D Visualization and Animation Maps." and turn to a new page. - See the image of "KMZ file for JPL Wind Direction Map Animation" and "NASA JPL Wind Direction Map Animation."
+Answer the following question on the separate answer sheet (See Figure 2-8).

-Figure 2-9: Wind Direction Map
+Figure 2-8: Wind Direction Map

-B-14: What do the different colors of the arrows mean in the wind direction map?
+B-9: What do you think the meanings of the colors of the arrows shown in the wind direction map?